Open-SL/Chords-Transposer/README.md

 Easily transpose chords from a one scale to another scale

-using chords.js file you can parse a raw text into chords and song lines, transpose song from this scale to given scale or from a required numbers of midtones.
+using chords.js file you can parse a raw text into chords and song lines, transpose song from this scale to given scale or from a required numbers of semitones.

 use
 ```